cis-ds/course-site/content/setup/git-cache-credentials/index.md

 origin  https://github.com/bensoltoff/myrepo (push)

 benjamin-laptop:Github benjamin $ git branch -vv
-* master b8e03e3 [origin/master] line added locally
+* main b8e03e3 [origin/main] line added locally
 ```

 We want to see that fetch and push are set to remote URLs that point to your GitHub repo.
-We also want to see that your local master branch has your GitHub master branch as upstream remote.
+We also want to see that your local main branch has your GitHub main branch as upstream remote.
 Gibberish?
 Just check that your output looks similar to this.

 ## Verify Git is up-to-date